jank-lang/jank-lang.org/resources/src/blog/2026-05-08-optimization.md

 One benchmark down, many more to go.
 Next, I will be revisiting a ray tracer I wrote in Clojure a couple of years ago and we will utilize our new IR and optimized runtime to see how fast we can push jank.
 This post, and this first benchmark, is just the start.
+I will be spending the next couple of months tackling more and more benchmarks, of varying sizes, to ensure jank is reasonably fast in every practical sense.
+This is all building up to jank's beta release.

 ## A note about the JVM versus native
 Many folks who use jank for the first time end up saying something along the